 An international student is any individual attending NMSU while present in the United States on a non-immigrant student visa (F-1, F-2, J-1, J-2, H-4, NATO visas, and possibly others such as students in temporary protected status).

 Lawful permanent residents (green card holders) should present documentation of their status to University Student Records and go through the same admission process as U.S. citizens.

-Some of the more important rules as established by the United States Department of Homeland Security for students in non-immigrant status such as F-1 or J-1 visa types are:
+The United States Department of Homeland Security has established rules for students in non-immigrant status, such as those with F-1 or J-1 visa types.
+Some of these rules include:

-- All international students must maintain an up-to-date record in the ISSS Office.
-This record must indicate the student’s current living address and local phone number.
+All international students must maintain an up-to-date record in the ISSS Office.
+This record must indicate the student’s current living address, phone number, and email address.

 University Procedures for International Students

 Regular Undergraduate Admission (Degree Seeking)